cl0udmaker/cl0udmaker/README.md

 - 👋 Hi, I’m Edgar!
-- 👀 I’m interested in security,  ML and digital/physical boundary interception
+- 👀 I’m interested in security, bitcoin and interception between digital and physical boundaries
-- 🌱 I’m currently building Security ML team at Twitter to tacle big security challenges
+- 🌱 I’m currently leading data security group at Twitter
-- 💞️ I’m looking to collaborate on [open to suggestions]
+- 💞️ I’m looking to collaborate on bitcoin security projects
 - 📫 How to reach me Twitter DM @cl0udmaker

 <!---